The Home Rule Crisis

 In Dublin the Covenant was signed by 2,000 men who could prove that they were born in Ulster.
 It was also signed in major cities in England and Scotland, and in places further afield including aboard the SS Lake Champlain.
 From this vessel a letter was received attaching the signatures of 12 second-class passengers, four men and eight women.
 Among the third-class passengers, 34 had also got the Covenant text, stuck it to a piece of paper and signed.

 On the evening of Ulster Day Carson left the Ulster Club in Belfast to travel by wagonette the short distance to the docks, where he boarded the steamer for Liverpool.
 A journey that should have taken a few minutes took an hour, as around 70,000 people crammed Castle Place beseeching Carson not to leave.
 As the steamer slowly made its way up Belfast Lough the vast crowd stood singing "Rule Britannia" and "God Save the King".
 When Carson went ashore at Liverpool next morning a 150,000-strong crowd greeted him with "O God our help in ages past" and conducted him in procession.

-What information was collected in the Covenant?
+Information collected in the Covenant

 The forms were foolscap-sized sheets, with spaces for ten signatures, made up into blocks of ten sheets per folder, and headed by the text of the Covenant together with the parliamentary division, district and place of signing.
 Underneath were lines ruled for names and addresses of signatories.

 Additional information on the folder cover was the agent's name.
 Also sent were what would become souvenirs for signatories, individual parchment copies of their signatures in old English type and headed with the Red Hand of Ulster.

 237,368 men signed the Covenant and 234,046 women signed the corresponding women's Declaration, totalling nearly half a million signatures.